 The level of education shows different statistical results in the area of different competencies.
-The competencies of bereavement care, patient care in the last weeks, days, and hours, and education (patient and family education) show a very high statistical significance and the null hypothesis can be rejected, which means that these competencies are directly related to the level of education.
-Competencies: patient care, patient and family care, pain management and assessment, symptom management, interprofessional collaboration, ethics and law, and professional advocacy show that the null hypothesis should be maintained.
+The competencies of bereavement care, patient care in the last weeks, days, and hours, and education (patient and family education) show a very high statistical significance and the null hypothesis can be rejected, which means that these competencies: patient care, patient and family care, pain management and assessment, symptom management, interprofessional collaboration, ethics and law, and professional advocacy show that the null hypothesis should be maintained.
 These competencies must be developed within the different levels of training and must be part of the educational system and programs.